azee/loki/README.md

 ```

 By interfaces.

 This method is used if you do not have an access to the implementation of the service but you can extend an interface.
 E.g. - Spring Data PagingAndSortingRepository.
 - Add a @Lockable annotation to the interface class.
 - Declare @Lock - array of methods and locking configurations
-- In @Lock you have to declare: methodName (method to be executed under the lock), signature - a list of classes of method's arguments, parameter - a number of the parameter used to retrieve lock id (starts from 0), lockIdPath - a path to to the field containing id you want to be used as licking key.
+- In @Lock you have to declare: methodName (method to be executed under the lock), signature - a list of types of method's arguments, parameter - a number of the parameter used to retrieve lock id (starts from 0), lockIdPath - a path to the field containing id you want to be used as a locking key.

 If the method doesn't take parameters "methodName" is the only field you have to declare.
-If lockIdPath is blank the parameter.toString() will be used as a lock key.
+If lockIdPath is blank then parameter.toString() will be used as a lock key.

 ```
 @Lockable(locks = {